 Yup, it’s time to invest in a chatbot.
 You can communicate directly with your consumers using apps such as chatbots, live chats, and voice assistance.
 Engage your visitors through customer-centric dialogues to create real interactions.

 6. Search intent

 Intent is what motivates someone to conduct a search.
 By tracking users’ digital habits and social patterns, you can see their search intent.
 Common types of Search Intent include informational, commercial, navigational and transactional.
 Consider keyword modifiers and read the SERPs.
 Type in the keyword you’re targeting into the search bar and see what Google comes up with.
 You’ll likely be able to tell by the types of results that Google deems the most relevant search intent for each term.

 7. Account-based Marketing

 In business marketing, account-based marketing (ABM) involves concentrating resources on a set of target accounts within a marketplace.
 Even though ABM is not new, start-ups and larger companies alike are becoming more aware of it.
-Personalized campaigns are used to engage each account based on the specific attributes and needs of the account.
-ABM is a marketing (or sales and marketing) strategy in which marketers utilize information about prospects and customers provided by sales teams to tailor campaigns to them.
+Personalised campaigns are used to engage each account based on the specific attributes and needs of the account.
+ABM is a marketing (or sales and marketing) strategy in which marketers utilise information about prospects and customers provided by sales teams to tailor campaigns to them.

 9. Virtual Reality